EiskaffeeVRC/dubtheme/README.md

-# DX and CMS Custom Theme
+# DubX and CMS Custom Theme
 **A Custom ChilloutMusic DubX and CMS Theme For Dubtrackfm**

 -------------